nikdalvi/Travel-Insurance-Claim/README.md

 Wrongly denying a genuine claim could lead to lawsuits against the company and approving the wrong claim would lead to a loss.
 Automatically predicting the claims could lead to a lot of benefits and solve some other supplementary problems too.
 As a team of data scientists consulting for SafeTravel Inc, you are now responsible for meeting their business outcomes.

+# Dataset Description

+A zipped file containing train, test and sample submission files are given.
+The training dataset consists of data corresponding to 52310 customers and the test dataset consists of 22421 customers.
+Following are the features of the dataset

+   - Target: Claim Status (Claim)
+   - Name of agency (Agency)
+   - Type of travel insurance agencies (Agency.Type)
+   - Distribution channel of travel insurance agencies (Distribution.Channel)
+   - Name of the travel insurance products (Product.Name)
+   - Duration of travel (Duration)
+   - Destination of travel (Destination)
+   - Amount of sales of travel insurance policies (Net.Sales)
+   - The commission received for travel insurance agency (Commission)
+   - Age of insured (Age)
+   - The identification record of every observation (ID)